Dirk Helbing: Living Earth Simulator

 Helbing was the Principal Investigator on a project named FuturICT Knowledge Accelerator and Crisis Relief System, a computing system working on big datasets, conceived as sort of a crystal ball of the world.
 The core of the system is the Living Earth Simulator, a computing machine attempting "to model global-scale systems — economies, governments, cultural trends, epidemics, agriculture, technological developments, and more — using torrential data streams, sophisticated algorithms, and as much hardware as it takes".
 However, the project lost in the final round of the application for funding from the European Commission of €1 billion.
 Despite this, the ideas developed by the group have influenced international research programs.
-Since 2017, the FuturICT 2.0 project is being funded by the European Commission's FLAG-ERA program.
+Since 2017, the FuturICT 2.0 project was funded by the European Commission's FLAG-ERA program.

+It had a focus on digital democracy and a socio-ecological finance system ("finance 4.0", "fin4+"), combining Internet of Things with blockchain technology.